simonh1000/google-analytics-service-accounts/README.md

 openssl will ask for the private key, which Google has probably told you is 'notasecret'

-The code relies upon [Json Web tokens](https://github.com/auth0/node-jsonwebtoken) and uses the .pem file to sign the request object which is sent to Google for an access token.
+The code relies upon [Json Web tokens](https://github.com/auth0/node-jsonwebtoken) and uses the contents of the `.pem` file to sign the request object which is sent to Google for an access token.

 ### 2. Provide service user access
 Use the online [GA Admin tools](https://www.google.com/analytics/web/?hl=en#management/Settings/) "User Management" module to give your service user read access to your GA data (you will need yourself to have management rights to make this change).